Fullerite/Weather-forecast/README.md

 # Weather forecast

-Web app that shows 24 hour(starting from request time) forecast with all needed information about
+Web app that shows 24 hour(starting from request time) forecast

 Tools used:
 - Flask